Albanian tribes: Besa

-During the Ottoman period, the besa would be cited in government reports regarding Albanian unrest, especially in relation to the tribes.
-The besa formed a central place within Albanian society in relation to generating military and political power.
+During the Ottoman period, the besa would be cited in government reports of Albanian unrest, especially in the tribes.
+The besa formed a central place within Albanian society in order to generate military and political power.
 Besas held Albanians together, united them and would wane when the will to enforce them dissipated.
-In times of revolt against the Ottomans by Albanians, the besa functioned as a link among different groups and tribes.
+In times of revolt against the Ottomans, the besa functioned as a link among different groups and tribes.

 Besa is an important part of personal and familial standing and is often used as an example of "Albanianism".
 Someone who breaks his besa may even be banished from his community.